-I’m psyched because I’ve been praying to the cellulite gods since I was 17 and I am SO not willing to make the changes in my lifetstyle that would be necessary to make a miniscule of difference.
+I’m psyched because I’ve been praying to the cellulite gods since I was 17 and I am SO not willing to make the changes in my lifetstyle that would be necessary to make even a minuscule of difference.

-And newsflash ladies.
-It’s not so much a fat thing as a skin thing!
+And newsflash ladies: cellulite is not so much a fat thing as a SKIN thing!
 Some people can do intense dieting, reach their target weight, and still have cellulite.

 What is Cellulite?

-Research on cellulite has been pretty scant up until the past few years.
-You wanna know why?
-Because cellulite was considered simply a condition of being a woman (as if menstrual cycles and childbearing weren’t enough).
+Research on cellulite has been scant up until the past few years.
+That’s because it was considered simply a condition of being a woman (as if menstrual cycles and childbearing weren’t enough).

-It’s estimated that 8 out of 10 of women suffer from it.
+It’s estimated that 8 out of 10 of women suffer from it, man.
 In the past decade or so, plastic surgeons have cited cellulite as one of the biggest issues among their women patients and called out for some treatment options.

 In that tiny pocket of area, perpendicular to our skin, is where our subcutaneous fat collects (by the way, this fat is the last to go when you’re dieting).

 Septae are made out of collagen and, over time, can become hardened and contract.
-When that happens, it pulls down the portion of skin to which it’s attached, causing a dip that gives the look of dimpling that we call cellulite.
+When that happens, it pulls down the portion of skin that it’s attached, causing a dip that gives the look of dimpling that we call cellulite.

 So yes, even super fit women can have it, it’s just more concentrated and closer to the muscle and is referred to as ‘hard cellulite‘.
 The ‘soft cellulite‘ is what’s on the girls with a couple extra pounds.

-Subcision is a surgical procedure where a scalpel is inserted under the skin and, by using a fanning motion, cuts the septae that attaches the skin.
+Subcision is a surgical procedure of when a scalpel is inserted under the skin and, by using a fanning motion, cuts the septae that attaches the skin to the dermis.
 Think about a tufted pillow and imagine cutting those threads that hold the fabric down.

 The problem with surgical subcision is that if your doc had a little extra caffeine that day, you could end up with some permanent scarring that’s hard to the touch or some super long-term bruising which ends up looking like cellulite anyway.

-Cellfina™ for Cellulite takes out the risk by automating the procedure, using a handy little device that can fit in the palm of your hand.
+Cellfina™ for Cellulite takes out the risk by automating the procedure, using a handy little device that can fit in the palm of your hand (see below).

 How it Goes Down

-First the cellulite dimples are identified and marked.
+First, the dimples are identified and marked.
 Most patients require 15 to 25 of them.

-Next, the Cellfina unit is suctioned onto marked areas of the skin to facilitate a series of tiny injections of lidocaine to numb the area.
+Next, the Cellfina unit suctions onto the marked areas of the skin to facilitate a series of tiny injections of lidocaine to numb the area.

 Finally, the teeny needle used to inject the lidocaine is switched out to a 6mm blade.
-The blade is then quickly inserted under the skin in order to cut the septae, releasing the tension that causes the skin to dimple.
+The blade is then quickly inserted under the skin in order to cut the septae, and release the tension that causes the skin to dimple.